angrybacon/doomsday-wiki/markdown/articles/2021/04/20/perspectives.md

 Post Doomsday Vs ur Delver.
 You have one card left in library and cast oracle
 Off cavern.
 They bolt the oracle.
 What's the play?

+"Guys i am very new to doomsday, what is the ideal pile if you are gonna go t1 dark ritual into doomsday?"
+-Darthdog

+"What is the best list/default list/best style?"
+-Many people over time
+Is an impossible question

+- Why is it impossible to answer such simple generic questions with the deck.